cheminfo/nmrium-docs/docs/20_1d-spectra/80-label_signal/80-label_signal.md

 # Label a Signal

-YoYou can label a signal as a solvent.
+You can label a signal as a solvent.
 To do this, click on the panel ranges.
 Select the solvent signal by selecting the term **Solvent** in the corresponding line under the tab **Kind**.
 You can choose between different solvents.
 This signal will not be included in the integration.